 Option B: Measuring Your Service Line Size

-How to measure: Wrap a flexible measuring tape or a piece of string around the pipe, mark where it meets, then measure the length.
-Compare that measurement to the table below:
+No meter?
+You'll need to measure the service line itself.
+Since the pipe is buried and you can only access its outside surface, measure the circumference, not the diameter.
+Wrap a flexible tape or a piece of string around the pipe, mark where it meets, then measure that length.
+Compare it to the table below.

 | Outside Circumference | Pipe Material | Nominal Pipe Size |